 That is why we’re asking our members and partners of Springfield Audubon Society to join with us in raising funds that will support stewardship at Adams Wildlife Sanctuary where at this time a priority need is to purchase an all terrain vehicle (ATV).

-With the removal of most of the invasive species, the stewards have begun the process of planting replacement trees and bushes throughout the Sanctuary’s 40 acres.
+With the removal of most of the invasive species, the stewards have planted 144 replacement trees and bushes throughout the Sanctuary’s 40 acres.
 These plants have to be watered regularly for the first growing season.
-Each plant requires two gallons of water per watering.
-Currently the stewards have to use wheelbarrows filled with tubs of water to accomplish this time-consuming task.

-The ATV would make this job require less manpower, be less physically demanding and quicker to accomplish.
-In addition, the ATV will provide an efficient way to move the large amount of mulch needed to maintain the 2.1 miles of Sanctuary trails as well as volunteers and equipment to work the site.
+The ATV would make this job require less manpower, be less physically demanding and quicker to accomplish. .
 The ATV will also be used to accommodate visitors to Adams who have limited mobility.

 Please consider a contribution to this effort.
 Make a tax-deductible gift to the Illinois Audubon Society by check or online at illinoisaudubon.org using the Donate button.
 Indicate that your donation is for Adams Stewardship in the Additional Information box on the checkout page.
 Checks should be mailed to Illinois Audubon Society, PO Box 2547, Springfield, Illinois 62708.